future-gareth/talent-factory/README.md

 - **Speed**: Fast training, good results
 - **Balanced**: Good speed and quality (default)
 - **Quality**: Best results, longer training

+Additional hyperparameters (epochs, learning rate, gradient accumulation) are surfaced in the UI and ultimately passed to `backend/mlx_engine.py`.
+Advanced users can POST to `/train/start` with custom values if different behaviour is required.

 ## Dot Home Integration